HSLU-IFZ-Competence-Center-Investments/AI_and_Impact_Investing/README.md

 ### Known issues of the prototype

+- The prototype was developped using the version 1 of the OpenAI's Assistant API.
+For the current version 2, as of 23.05.24, the file upload would need to be changed.
 - The webscraping module works best when using different IP adresses for each request, which can be implemented using a VPN service.

 ### Related report